brownplt/B2T2/TableAPI.md

 ### Description

-Consumes an existing `Table` and produces a new `Table` with the named column updated, using `f` to produce the values for that column, once for each row. [cite cs111]
+Consumes an existing `Table` and produces a new `Table` with the named columns updated, using `f` to produce the values for those columns, once for each row. [cite cs111]

 ```lua
 > abstractAge =